jraska/Dagger-Codelab/README.md

 We can now launch the app, try to open `ConfigActivity` by the FAB and when unchecking the `bye_button` config, the "BYE BUTTON" will disappear from the main screen.

+You can also now check the `AppTest`.
+If everything is setup correctly, the test will pass.

 **We can now move into section [04-multibindings](https://github.com/jraska/Dagger-Codelab/tree/04-multibindings)**

 ### Optional Tasks